Below are the words of Doug Wilson:

 22 By contrast, the fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, 23 gentleness, and self-control.
 There is no law against such things.
 24 And those who belong to Christ Jesus have crucified the flesh with its passions and desires.
 25 If we live by the Spirit, let us also be guided by the Spirit.
 26 Let us not become conceited, competing against one another, envying one another.

-Let no one deceive you with empty words, for because of these things the wrath of God comes on those who are disobedient.
-Therefore do not be associated with them.
-For once you were darkness, but now in the Lord you are light.
-Live as children of light— for the fruit of the light is found in all that is good and right and true.
+For you were once darkness, but now you are light in the Lord.
+Live as children of light— 9 for the fruit of the light is found in all that is good and right and true.
 10 Try to find out what is pleasing to the Lord.
 11 Take no part in the unfruitful works of darkness, but instead expose them.
-12 For it is shameful even to mention what such people do secretly; 13 but everything exposed by the light becomes visible, 14 for everything that becomes visible is light.
-Therefore it says,

 Also, for further study, read all of Paul’s letters to the church.
 Read ABOUT Paul’s ministry alongside of women (Prisca, Junia, Pheobe).